Biddify/biddify-main/README.md

 If not already exists you can create your own test file here.

-For example `product.test.js`.
+Example `product.test.js`.

 All tests are based on user stories, the name/description of the test should make this clear.

-For example `describe('US-04 | Als verkoper, wil ik een product kunnen aanbieden, zodat ik deze kan verkopen')`.
+Example `describe('US-04 | Als verkoper, wil ik een product kunnen aanbieden, zodat ik deze kan verkopen')`.

 ## Planning
 For an overview of where the project stands at the moment view the Biddify [GitHub Projects](https://github.com/orgs/Biddify/projects/1) dashboard.
 In this dashboard you can view which features still need to be implemented and the priority of them.
 When you start implementing the status of a feature goes to "in progress" when fully implemented the status goes to "done".